-1. Belgrade Lakes Golf Course
+2. Belgrade Lakes Golf Course

-2. The Goodwood Estate
+3. The Goodwood Estate

 The Estate even offers pet membership at The Kennels, which comes with unique privileges.
-“We have dog bowls situated on the course, all inscribed with the individual dog’s name, as well as doggy clean up bags,” Fran says.
+“We have dog bowls situated on the course, all inscribed with the individual dog’s name,” Fran says.
+Kennels’ Dog Membership package is £50 per year, with 70% of the fee going to The Kennels’ chosen charity, Hounds for Heroes.
 After a long day on the greens, enjoy a meaty meal at The Goodwood Estate's restaurant, Farmer, Butcher, Chef.
 Dogs can join their owners while they eat.
 Make a weekend of it and stay in one of the many dog-friendly rooms at the historic Goodwood Hotel.
-When you’re not on the golf course, you and your pup can roam the South Downs and the beautiful Sussex coast or just explore the magnificent estate together.
+When you’re not on the course, you and your pup can roam the South Downs and the beautiful Sussex coast or just explore the magnificent estate together.

 4. Agate Beach Golf Course

-7. Murrayshall Country House Hotel and Golf Club
+5. Murrayshall Country House Hotel and Golf Club

 Have you tried golfing with your dog by your side?
 Leave a comment or tweet us @BringFido!